MartinDarius/Proiectare-cu-Microprocesoare/README.md

 ## Visuals
 Screenshots and photos with the project can be found in the documentatie.docx

+## Instalation
+At first, you must connect the sensors to the Arduino Uno analogic pins (A0,A1,A2); then connect the servo-motors to the digital pins (9,10,11) and connect the plate to a computer.
+Upload the code on the plate and your mini greenhouse is ready.

 ## Suport
 If you have questions about this project, you can contact me on my personal e-mail: martin.darius1998@yahoo.com